 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More affordable: Was released into a lower priced segment (22 percent cheaper at launch).